sevvalkk/ClosestPairOfPoints/README.md

 # ClosestPairOfPoints
-Closest pair of points project
+Closest pair of points project with visualizations of its recursive and naive versions.
+Implemented using the STD library and C++